Last Update: 3/22/2017

 Remove your credit card and use prepaid gift cards on Facebook, iTunes, Playstation Network, and Xbox Live.

-8. Another method to avoid transmitting your credit card number is by using Google checkout or PayPal access.
+8. Another method to avoid transmitting your credit card number is by using Google pay or PayPal access.
 These checkout systems store your credit card number and prevent the number from being seen by the online store.
 Additionally when paying with PayPal, select the option that causes payment to come from your credit card, not from your bank account.
 This gives you more recourse in case of problems.

 9. If you are using PayPal or buying from eBay, consider purchasing their PayPal Security Key that adds an additional log on step.
 You need to hit the button on the security key and type in the security code it displays before you can log into eBay or PayPal.